To mark World Aids Day on 1 December, we take a look at the history of HIV/AIDS in Norway and the situation today.

 It’s important to know that there are two types of HIV tests.
 The most accurate requires a blood sample and takes a few days to analyze.
 The rapid test that requires only a drop of blood provides a result within minutes, but it is less sensitive.

-The HivNorge organisation
+The HivNorge Organisation

 HivNorge is an independent, national patient organisation committed to safeguarding the rights of people affected by HIV and working to reduce the spreading of HIV and AIDS.
-It is a membership organisation, and membership is open to all interested parties, both individuals and civil society organisations associated with HIV and AIDS.

-HivNorge offers individual counselling and guidance to people directly affected by HIV/AIDS, particularly concerning rights in health care, social security and workplace matters.
 They also provide counselling and advice for professionals about living with HIV and other issues related to HIV, like rights and obligations for people living with HIV/AIDS.